Caswell County, North Carolina: Civil rights movement

-Political leaders
+Notable political figures

-Caswell County has produced notable political leaders throughout its history.
-Such politicians include Donna Edwards, Archibald Debow Murphey, Romulus Mitchell Saunders, and Bartlett Yancey, Jr.
+Caswell County has produced notable political leaders throughout its history, including Donna Edwards, Archibald Debow Murphey, Romulus Mitchell Saunders, and Bartlett Yancey.

 Legislators from the county had considerable influence on state politics during the first half of the 19th century.
 Bartlett Yancey was speaker of the North Carolina Senate from 1817 to 1827.
 Romulus Mitchell Saunders was concurrently speaker of the North Carolina House of Commons from 1819 to 1820.

-Archibald D. Murphey has been called the "Father of Education" in North Carolina.
+Archibald D. Murphey has been called North Carolina's "Father of Education."
 Serving as a state senator, he proposed a publicly financed system of education in 1817.
 Murphey also made proposals regarding internal improvements and constitutional reform.

-Donna Edwards is a former U.S. congresswoman.
-Before entering Congress, she was the executive director of the National Network to End Domestic Violence, which provides advocacy and legal support to battered women.
-She worked to pass the Violence Against Women Act of 1994.
-In 2015, Edwards and other members of Congress introduced the Restoring Education and Learning Act (REAL Act) to reinstate Pell Grants to prisoners.
+Donna Edwards, a former U.S. congresswoman who represented Maryland's 4th congressional district from 2008 to 2017 and the first African American woman to represent Maryland in Congress, was born in Yanceyville.

+As a Democrat, Edwards served on key committees and championed various legislative initiatives.
+Her notable accomplishments include adding Maryland to the Afterschool Suppers Program, advocating for historically Black colleges and women's reproductive rights, and introducing a constitutional amendment to repeal the Supreme Court’s landmark Citizens United decision.

 Depiction in the arts

+The 2008 documentary Meeting David Wilson followed an African American filmmaker tracing his family lineage, which led him from Ghana to Caswell County.
+There, he discovered that his ancestors had been enslaved on a tobacco plantation still owned by the same family that had controlled it before the Civil War.
+The filmmaker, David Wilson, met the current owner, also named David Wilson, to explore the land and the intertwined history of their families, shaped by the legacy of slavery.

-Writers including Alex Haley and artists such as Maud Gatewood have commented on Caswell County's history in their work.
-The county was briefly referenced in Haley's 1977 television miniseries Roots.
-It was cited as the location of champion cock fighter Tom Moore's (Chuck Connors) plantation.
-When Gatewood designed the county seal in 1974, she added two large tobacco leaves as a symbol of the crop's long prominence in the area.
+Writers, including Alex Haley, and artists, such as Maud Gatewood, have also referenced Caswell County’s history in their work.
+The county was mentioned in Haley's 1977 television miniseries Roots, where it was cited as the location of champion cockfighter and plantation owner Tom Moore's (Chuck Connors) estate.
+When Gatewood designed the county seal in 1974, she included two large tobacco leaves as a symbol of the crop's long-standing prominence in the area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 428.71 sqmi, of which 425.37 sqmi is land and 3.34 sqmi (0.8%) is water.
+According to the U.S. Census Bureau, the county has a total area of 428.71 sqmi, of which 425.37 sqmi is land and 3.34 sqmi (0.78%) is water.
 It is bordered by Person, Orange, Alamance, and Rockingham counties, and the state of Virginia.
 The Dan River flows through a part of the county.
-Hyco Lake is an important water source and popular recreational site.
+Hyco Lake is an important resource and a popular recreational site.

 For a comprehensive overview of Caswell County's geography see When the Past Refused to Die: A History of Caswell County North Carolina 1777–1977, by William S. Powell (1977) at 1–22.